 There’s nothing like outdoor grilling.
 It’s one of the most popular ways to cook food.
 But, a grill placed too close to anything that can burn is a fire hazard.
 They can be very hot, causing burn injuries.

-July is the peak month for grill fires and the Cosumnes Fire Department would like to offer these tips for safer grilling.
+In association with the National Fire Protection Association (NFPA), Cosumnes Fire Department would like to offer these tips for safer grilling.

 Grilling Safety Tips

 Propane and charcoal BBQ grills should only be used outdoors.

 Always make sure your gas grill lid is open before lighting it.